julianaabousalhab-ctrl/guide-knowledge-library/brainlifts/Student Motivation & Engagement/Note.md

 ## Ambiguous

 - The raise-vs-shrink signal is behavioral (ease/boredom vs fading effort/frustration), not numeric; examples were included only where the Guide's observed adjustment matched the stated signal.
+- BL-080 and BL-069 govern how a motivational model is launched, adjusted, and retired once it exists; BL-121 governs the prior failure mode — no system existing at all because the relationship was treated as the intervention.
+Consistent with BL-036 (accountability paired with repair) and BL-095 (consequences calibrated across guides).